Posted on Leave a comment

 What to Ask a Breeder About Their OFA Clearances

 Once you understand OFA testing, asking the right questions becomes straightforward.
-Here are the questions that separate breeders who genuinely test from those who use the language of testing without doing the work.

 Can you give me the OFA registration numbers for both parents so I can verify them on ofa.org?